fullstack-build/soniq/CONTRIBUTING.md

 ## Setting up your machine

-**NodeJS 12 or newer**: We recommend to use [nvm](https://github.com/creationix/nvm) (for Mac/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows) so that you can easily switch between different NodeJS engine verisons.
+**Node.js 12 or newer**: We recommend to use [nvm](https://github.com/creationix/nvm) (for Mac/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows) so that you can easily switch between different NodeJS engine verisons.
 When installing NodeJS, make sure to first uninstall any previous versions and clean up their files.
 See [FAQ: After installing Rush, why am I stilling see the old version?](https://github.com/Microsoft/rushstack/wiki/Rush-~-FAQ#after-installing-rush-why-am-i-stilling-see-the-old-version) for more about this.

 ## Building the projects